 In addition, doctors cannot diagnose brain death until they have checked for and corrected all treatable problems that could slow brain function and could thus be misdiagnosed as brain death.
 These problems include a very low body temperature, very low blood pressure, very high or very low levels of certain substances (such as sugar and sodium) in the blood, overdose of a sedative, and use of certain toxic drugs.

-Doctors must also recheck the criteria 6 to 24 hours later to confirm the person's lack of response.
+Doctors typically recheck the criteria 6 to 24 hours later to confirm the person's lack of response.

-Only after confirming twice that the brain is not functioning and after checking for and correcting any problems present, can doctors diagnose brain death.
+After confirming twice that the brain is not functioning and after checking for and correcting any problems present, doctors diagnose brain death.
+No additional testing is needed.